fasrc/helmod/doc/HOWTO.md

 ## Overview

-The basic workflow to build an app using fasrcsw is:
+The basic workflow to build an app using HeLmod is:

 * get the source
 * create and partially complete a spec file, using the template as a starting point